ac0222/sat-demo/README.md

 - After cloning the repo, cd into the root directory and run the following commands:
 ```
 > npm install
-> npm run build:dev
+> npm run build
-> npm run start:dev
+> npm run start
 ```

-You can create a copy of the `.env.example` file and remove the `.example` extension to set environment variables such as the port number.
-By default the app will run at http://localhost:8000
+The app will run at http://localhost:8080